The Traffic in Women: Notes on the Political Economy of Sex: Summary

 As a method of studying this oppression in all social forms, Rubin examines kinship structures as they were theorized in The Elementary Structures of Kinship by Claude Lévi-Strauss.
 In particular, Rubin focuses on 1) the "gift exchange" of women and 2) Strauss' idea of incest as the ultimate human taboo.
 For Strauss, the marriage of women (in pre-capitalist forms of society) was always a form of gift exchange.
 The incest taboo functioned to promote these exchanges of women between families.
 By forbidding certain kinds of marriage between kin, it ensured that other forms of marriage would take place.
 Strauss showed that men were principally in control of the exchange and reception of women, or a kind of kinship exchange, rather than simply a gift exchange based on principles of reciprocity (as Marcel Mauss argued in his essay, The Gift).
 Rubin considers this "exchange of women" to be an "initial step toward building an arsenal of concepts with which sexual systems can be described."

-Rather than describing it merely in kinship terms as Strauss did, Rubin wants to also highlight the economic implications of this exchange.
-She holds that the Lévi-Straussian anthropological analysis based on terms of kinship cannot explain how gender arises and is connected to certain human bodies.
+Rather than describing this exchange in kinship terms as Strauss did, Rubin wants to also highlight the economic implications.
+Lévi-Straussian anthropological analysis centering kinship exchange cannot explain how gender arises and is connected to certain human bodies.
 This is because the incest taboo is not so universal as Strauss would have us think.
 There are certain groups of people where incest is normal and "such a marital future is taken for granted."
 Therefore, it cannot be the universal basis for why gender exists and why certain rights are reserved solely for men.

 Rubin investigates the incest taboo further by bringing in the Oedipus Complex theory of Sigmund Freud.
 Rubin focuses on how Freudian theories of sexual repression (wherein young girls repress their sexual desires for their mothers) lead to a world where "language and...cultural meanings" are "imposed upon anatomy."
 Drawing upon Lacan's analysis of the symbolic exchange of the phallus, Rubin complicates Freud's Oedipal analysis.
-Rubin stresses the point that girls and women cannot give the phallus—they can only receive it "but only as a gift from a man."
+Rubin stresses that girls and women cannot give the phallus — they can only receive it, "but only as a gift from a man."
 It is ultimately only by coming to terms with this lack of the ability to give the phallus that girls/women recognize themselves as such.
 In other words, they are to be exchanged and "trafficked," and this is the idea that defines their gender identity as it relates to their sexual, bodily or biological being.